koolkid90/Bomba/README.md

 # Bomba
-BOMBA is a next-generation cryptographic system based on the principle of floating entropy.
+BOMBA is a cryptographic system based on the principle of floating entropy.
 Unlike classical ciphers (AES, ChaCha20) where entropy is fixed (256 bits), BOMBA increases entropy linearly with message length.
 -------------------------------------------------------------------------------------